New French Extremity: Unclear and problematic political positions

-“Quandt cannot decide whether they have more in common with the “épater les bourgeois” spirit of the French Surrealists or with the work of the right-wing anarchist hussards of the 1950s.
+"Quandt cannot decide whether they have more in common with the "épater les bourgeois" spirit of the French Surrealists or with the work of the right-wing anarchist hussards of the 1950s.
 That is, he cannot determine whether the films of these new cinematic provocateurs align politically with the Left or with the Right, whether they are culturally progressive or reactionary.
-In a sense, like many of the horror films Robin Wood discusses, they are both and it is perhaps this imbrication — or perhaps dialectic — of liberal and conservative tendencies which makes the films so deeply troubling”.
+In a sense, like many of the horror films Robin Wood discusses, they are both and it is perhaps this imbrication — or perhaps dialectic — of liberal and conservative tendencies which makes the films so deeply troubling".

 Scholars have also frequently pointed to the difficulty of pinning down the political viewpoints because within the films themselves, the different political or philosophical perspectives are not coherent and clearly linked.
-Writing about Twentynine Palms, Nikolaj Lübecker suggests that “instead of being a rich and multi-layered film, Twentynine Palms is a raw and edgy one.
-Instead of watching a work in which the three strands [political, physical, metaphysical] organically combine, we experience an implosion of meaning”.
-In this sense, Lübecker suggests that new extreme films are ‘doubly transgressive’, because they are first transgressive in terms of their challenging sexual and violent imagery, and then subsequently transgressive because this challenge to the spectator does not appear to serve a straightforwardly ‘emancipatory agenda’.
-This double transgression is one reason why viewers are so uncomfortable with new extreme films – they appear to challenge the spectator, but it is unclear to what political end.
+Writing about Twentynine Palms, Nikolaj Lübecker suggests that "instead of being a rich and multi-layered film, Twentynine Palms is a raw and edgy one.
+Instead of watching a work in which the three strands [political, physical, metaphysical] organically combine, we experience an implosion of meaning".
+In this sense, Lübecker suggests that new extreme films are 'doubly transgressive', because they are first transgressive in terms of their challenging sexual and violent imagery, and then subsequently transgressive because this challenge to the spectator does not appear to serve a straightforwardly 'emancipatory agenda'.